Final laboratory test

 1. none of the answers are correct;

-2. from the two rubber plugs to the ring formed;
+2. from the two ends of the glass tube, to the form ring;

 3. from the two spots with HCl and NH3 respectively, to form NH4Cl ring;